cassidybargell/election_analytics/posts/election_narrative.md

 Some of the other claims by the media, like about how Trump's handling of the virus hurt his reelection chances, can begin to be examined using polling data which gives more insight into what voters are actually thinking.

 In many ways the virus has also been highly politicized this year, making it a partisan issue.
+Understanding how a virus that impacts everyone has become a partisan issue ***

 ![](../figures/narrative/partisan_concern.png)